 1) Hook Up Audio Interface Into Your Computer

-Assuming that you’re using a newer MacBook Pro or another computer from Apple, you’ll need a USB-C adaptor to plug in the gear.
+Assuming that you’re using a newer MacBook Pro or another computer from Apple (by the way, I recommend this particular MacBook Pro from Amazon), you’ll need a USB-C adaptor to plug in the gear.

 I recommend getting a multi-purpose hub with many different ports, in case you don’t already have one.
 Grab one from Amazon here.

 Once you’ve plugged in the audio interface, you’ll notice that Garageband, as well as your computer, will immediately recognize the unit.